 The specific link destination shall be used to determine the SDLP_Channel

-EPI value shall be set to the CCSDS Encapsulation Protocol Identifier ‘4’ as registered for BP in SANA (reference [7])
+NOTE: CCSDS Encapsulation Protocol Identifier ‘4’ is registered for BP in SANA (reference [7]).

 Bundle Reception for Bundles Encapsulated in EPP

 An Encapsulation.indication shall cause the EPP Convergence Layer Adapter to provide the included data unit to the Bundle Protocol Agent.